JinLinder/pokemon/README.md

 The application has 2 pages.
 Home page shows the list of pokemons.
 Detail page shows the details of a specific pokemon.

-# Branches:
-The application has 2 branches.
-Master branch and TanStackQuery branch.

 # Folder structure the application:
 scr -> components: components